Jonathan Yeo: Portraiture

+Yeo’s first major international retrospective opened at the Museum of National History at Frederiksborg Castle, Denmark in March 2016.
+Alongside 47 existing works, a new series of paintings of the actor and model Cara Delevingne was unveiled at the museum as part of the exhibition.
+This series of portraits was made over an eighteen-month period and is concerned with image making and performed identity.
+Yeo said: "the way we manipulate and read self-portrait images, or 'selfies', in the last five years has far more in common with the activity of the 16th-century portrait artists and audiences than any art movement since the birth of photography".
+A portrait of the former Danish Prime Minister, Helle Thorning-Schmidt, was also unveiled at the opening of this exhibition and will remain at the museum as part of its permanent collection.
+A new monograph, titled 'In The Flesh' was published by the museum to accompany the show where the primary text was written by British Art historian, Richard Cork.

 In February 2016, Yeo's portrait of the actor Kevin Spacey in the role of President Francis J. Underwood, from the Netflix series House of Cards, was unveiled at the Smithsonian National Portrait Gallery in Washington, DC.
 Spacey unveiled the painting in character as the fictional President Underwood, joking "I'm pleased the Smithsonian continues to prove itself as a worthwhile institution.
 I'm one step closer to convincing the rest of the country that I am the president."
 Netflix made a short film of the collaboration between the museum, actor, and artist to promote the fourth season of House of Cards, which premiered that same evening.

-In March 2016, Yeo's largest retrospective to date opened at the Museum of National History at Frederiksborg Castle in Denmark.
-A new series of paintings of the actor and model Cara Delevingne was unveiled at the museum as part of the exhibition.
-This series of portraits was made over an eighteen-month period and is concerned with image making and performed identity.
-Yeo said: "the way we manipulate and read self-portrait images, or 'selfies', in the last five years has far more in common with the activity of the 16th-century portrait artists and audiences than any art movement since the birth of photography".
-A portrait of the former Danish Prime Minister, Helle Thorning-Schmidt, was also unveiled at the opening of this exhibition and will remain at the museum as part of its permanent collection.
-A new monograph, titled 'In The Flesh', was published by the museum to accompany the show.